AlgoMaster Logo

 In simple words: A class should do one thing and do it well.

-The Single Responsibility Principle (SRP) is the 'S' in the famous SOLID principles of object-oriented design.
+The Single Responsibility Principle (SRP) is the "S" in the famous SOLID principles of object-oriented design.
+It is the first principle for a good reason: it forms the foundation for writing maintainable, testable, and flexible code.

 But what exactly is a "responsibility"?